CodeReviewDAO/dxd_codereview/Reviews/451 - Analytics & Portfolio Management for DeFi Automatic Market Makers (AMM)/1 - Establish Infrastructure & Proof of Concept/Second_Rewiew.md

 ### Project Documentation

-Initially project documentation was in a bad shape and missing some instructions but ,after reviewer's comments and suggestions, OP updated it.
-The README file provides the necessary information to get quick overview about project and have instructions and links to the documentation regarding [INSTALLATION](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/blob/main/docs/INSTALLATION.md) and [USAGE OWERWIEW](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/blob/main/docs/USAGE_OVERVIEW.md).
-Usage examples needed minor changes and OP immediatly updated them after reviewer's suggestion.
-Now, Documentation has sufficient usage examples and instructions which execute without any errors.
-OP manage to try and execute all examples without any issues by following instructions.
+Initially, the project documentation was in lousy shape and missing some instructions, but after the reviewer's comments and suggestions, OP updated it.
+The README file provides the necessary information to overview the project quickly.
+The README has instructions and links to the documentation regarding [INSTALLATION](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/blob/main/docs/INSTALLATION.md) and [USAGE OWERWIEW](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/blob/main/docs/USAGE_OVERVIEW.md).
+Usage examples needed minor changes and OP immediately updated them after reviewer's suggestion.
+Now, documentation has sufficient usage examples and instructions that execute without errors.
+OP managed to try and run all examples without any issues by following instructions.

 ![](assets/usageexample1.png)
 ![](assets/usageexample2.png)